RishabhRD/feedback-ingest/README.md

         "User": "Can you help me with adding post to story button" },
       {
-        "User": "Now, I can't see it.
-Its become hard to use."
+        "User": "Now, I can't see it easily.
+It became really small and hard to use."
       },
       {
         "Support": "You don't need help sir!"